julien-amar/hacking-journey/0x01 - Terminal/README.md

 ## Bash

-Bash  is  an sh-compatible command language interpreter that executes commands read from the standard input or from a file.
+Bash  is  a sh-compatible command language interpreter that executes commands read from the standard input or from a file.

 When it starts, it automatically load the following files:
 * /etc/bash.bashrc